-Cannabis (commonly referred to as marijuana) will be legal for recreational use in summer 2018, possibly as early as July.
-Currently, it is only legal to purchase and consume cannabis with a medical prescription and by mail order from a licensed producer.
-Legalization will mean that all adults 19 years of age and older will be able to purchase it for their own use.
-The exact date of legalization has not yet been determined by the federal government.
+Cannabis (commonly referred to as marijuana) has been legal for recreational use on October 17, 2018.
+Previously, it was only legal to purchase and consume cannabis with a medical prescription and by mail order from a licensed producer.
+Legalization means that all adults 19 years of age and older will be able to purchase it for their own use.

-Many of the decisions surrounding cannabis legalization will be made by the provincial and federal governments.
-As of December 2017, British Columbia has determined that cannabis will be sold in both publicly- and privately-owned retail locations.
+Many of the decisions surrounding cannabis legalization were the responsibility of the provincial and federal governments.
+British Columbia has determined that cannabis will be sold in both publicly- and privately-owned retail locations.

 Local governments, such as the City of Nelson, are responsible for the regulation of some aspects of cannabis legalization including land-use zoning and business licensing.
-Nelson City Council’s goal is to have regulations in place prior to July.
 With respect to the legalization of cannabis, the role of local government includes:

 - Retail sales: zoning and business licensing to determine where cannabis stores may be located.